imranhsayed/gatsby-woocommerce-themes/README.md

 ```

 Env variables from these file will be consumed by Apollo client on client side.

 ### WordPress Setup
-1. On your WordPress Site download, Upload and activate all the plugins from wordpress/plugins folder of this repo, into your WordPress Site.

-### WordPress Setup
 1. On your WordPress site, download, Upload and activate all the plugins from wordpress/plugins folder of this repo, into your WordPress Site.